etkaar/nftm/README.md

 /etc/firewall/app.sh setup-startupscript
 ```

 The script will warn you, if the crontab or startup script is missing.
-To suppress that you can just append --no-warnings:
+To suppress that you can just append `--no-warnings`:

 ```
 /etc/firewall/app.sh [...] --no-warnings